o19s/hello-ltr/README.md

 - Browse to notebooks/{search\_engine}/{collection}
 - Open either the "hello-ltr (Solr)" or "hello-ltr (ES)" as appropriate and ensure you get a graph at the last cell

-## Running the notebooks

-- Run `jupyter notebook` and navigate to the folder with notebooks you want to run
-- Run thru each cell to get more familiar with various LTR use cases